-1. There is no percentage limitation on what the IRS can garnish from your paycheck
+1. There is no set limit on what the IRS can garnish from your paycheck

 The amount of your money that is exempt from the garnishment is based upon the filing status on your last tax return, how often you are paid, and the number of exemptions that you claim on your payroll.
-It’s typical for the IRS to garnish 70% or more of employees’ wages to convince them to contact them to resolve the debt.
+It’s typical for the IRS to garnish 70% or more of employees’ wages, which is an effective way to get your attention.

-2. The IRS would rather settle your case than have it go to trial
+4. The IRS would rather settle your case

 The IRS periodically audits the difference between what taxpayers should be paying and what the IRS collects in taxes.
 Even when accounting for costly enforcement actions, the IRS only collects around 80% of what it says taxpayers owe.
 IRS agents know this and are willing to negotiate with reasonable taxpayers who are making an effort to repay their tax debt.

 Its reputation aside, the IRS is actually a poor bill collector.
 The IRS is an incredibly overworked and underfunded agency.
 If they have an opportunity to settle your case before it goes to the courtroom, it’s an option they will consider.
 In fact, there’s an official Offer In Compromise program that handles just that.

 The Offer in Compromise (or OIC) program is an Internal Revenue Service (IRS) program that allows qualified individuals with unpaid tax debt to negotiate a tax settlement of less than what they owe.
 In 2012 as part of its Fresh Start initiatives, the IRS greatly liberalized the standards that it uses for acceptable offers.

 5. Tax professionals provide higher OIC acceptance rates